Stochastic Representation of Time-Evolving Neural Network-based Wavefunctions: Methods

 with the radial basis function defined as

 Here, $\mathbf{r} \in \mathbb{R}^d$ denotes the input coordinate vector with components $r_i$, $\mathbf{c}_k \in \mathbb{R}^d$ is the trainable center of the $k$-th basis function with components $c_{k,i}$, and $\beta_i > 0$ is the learnable decay parameters controlling the width of the basis functions along dimension $i$.
 The RBF layer activates neurons only when coordinates are near the centers $c_k$, which ensures localized responses and maintains stable gradient magnitudes during backpropagation.
 This localization property mitigates both vanishing and exploding gradient problems, enabling robust training over large spatial domains.
-Subsequent layers are fully connected with $\tanh$ activation functions, and the final layer uses no activation, allowing the network to output unbounded real values for $u(\mathbf{r})$ and $v(\mathbf{r})$.
+Subsequent layers are fully connected with $\tanh$ activation functions,